 As you might have guessed, blended coffee is a blend of beans from different countries.
 The idea is that the most desirable characteristics of each region are blended together to offer a more smooth, well-rounded taste.

 Blended coffee tends to be more common in coffee shops where only one roast is brewed.
-This is because the taste is often less exotic, and therefore likely to be enjoyed by more people – particularly since your average coffee drinker might not be too familiar with the curious tasting notes single origin blends are known for.
+This is because the taste is often more balanced, and therefore likely to be enjoyed by more people – particularly since your average coffee drinker might not be too familiar with the curious tasting notes single origin blends are known for.
 As well as this, blended coffee is great with milk or without.